 Board of Directors

 John Stevenson joined North Shore Animal League America in 1978 as Special Counsel, becoming General Counsel in 1988.
-In 1993 he was named President.
+In 1993 he was named President & CEO.
 John is also Managing Director of The Pet Savers Foundation™ (the marketing and program development arm of Animal League America), and a member of the boards of both organizations.

 Port Washington, New York • Secretary/Director • Appointed 2011